Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Nozzles can be sterilised or washed in dishwasher.

-The internal motor can also be flushed occasionally, if snot has gotten inside the device.
-Standing the unit upright will avoid collected snot leaking through to the motor in most instances.
+The internal motor can also be flushed occasionally, but only if snot has gotten inside the device and the motor sounds gurgly.
+This happens only rarely (if the collection cup is too full or the unit is laid down and the snot leaks) Standing the unit upright will avoid collected snot leaking through to the motor in most instances.

 Please DO NOT UNSCREW the light blue piece to flush internally.
 Please WATCH THE VIDEO below to see the full cleaning demonstration.